 In 2009, the Authority commenced the financing of single family mortgage loans through the issuance of Ginnie Mae securities backed by Authority originated single family mortgage loans insured or guaranteed by FHA, VA or RD.
-Such securities are held under the Authority's existing single family bond resolutions (including the Bond Resolution) and/or in the Authority's General Fund or are sold at market prices in order to provide funds for the origination of such single family mortgage loans or for other programs and operations of the Authority.
+Such securities are held under the Authority's existing single family bond resolutions and/or in the Authority's General Fund or are sold at market prices in order to provide funds for the origination of such single family mortgage loans or for other programs and operations of the Authority.
 If held under a bond resolution, the securities are pledged as security under such bond resolution.

-The single family mortgage loans financed by the Ginnie Mae securities are not assets of the Authority or Assets under the Bond Resolution.
+The single family mortgage loans financed by the Ginnie Mae securities are not assets of the Authority.
 The Authority expects to retain the servicing rights on all such mortgage loans.
-As the servicer of the mortgage loans, the Authority guarantees the timely payment of principal and interest on the mortgage loans so serviced.
+As the servicer of the mortgage loans, the Authority guarantees the timely payment of principal and interest on the mortgage loans so financed.
 All of the total outstanding principal balance of such loans are insured or guaranteed by federal government entities such as FHA, VA, and RD, as defined above.

-As of September 30, 2012, approximately \$344.4 million aggregate principal amount of single family mortgage loans financed by Ginnie Mae securities sold to third parties and not held by the Authority was outstanding, of which approximately \$13.5 million aggregate principal balance was more than two months delinquent in monthly payments, and approximately \$2.2 million aggregate principal balance was in foreclosure, representing 3.9% and 0.6%, respectively, of the aggregate principal balance of such mortgage loans.
+As of December 31, 2012, approximately \$450.7 million aggregate principal amount of single family mortgage loans financed by Ginnie Mae securities sold to third parties and not held by the Authority was outstanding, of which approximately \$17.1 million aggregate principal balance was more than two months delinquent in monthly payments, and approximately \$2.8 million aggregate principal balance was in foreclosure, representing 3.8% and 0.6%, respectively, of the aggregate principal balance of such mortgage loans.

-As of September 30, 2012, the Authority has also financed single family mortgage loans in the approximate outstanding principal amount of \$138.6 million through the issuance of Ginnie Mae securities held by the Authority and not sold to third parties, including \$118.2 outstanding principal amount held as Assets under the Bond Resolution.
-For information concerning single family mortgage loans financed by Ginnie Mae securities held by the Authority under the Bond Resolution, see "Data on Mortgage Loans" in Appendix I. For information concerning single family mortgage loans financed by Ginnie Mae securities held by the Authority in the General Fund, see "General Fund and Other Net Assets" below.
+As of December 31, 2012, the Authority has also financed single family mortgage loans in the approximate outstanding principal amount of \$75.3 million through the issuance of Ginnie Mae securities held by the Authority's General Fund.
+For information concerning single family mortgage loans financed by Ginnie Mae securities held by the Authority under the Commonwealth Mortgage Bond resolution, see "Data on Commonwealth Bond Mortgage Loans" above.
+For information concerning single family mortgage loans financed by Ginnie Mae securities held by the Authority in the General Fund, see "General Fund and Other Net Assets" below.